NixOS/nixpkgs/doc/module-system/module-system.chapter.md

 #### `_module` {#module-system-lib-evalModules-return-value-_module}

 A portion of the configuration tree which is elided from `config`.
-It contains some values that are mostly internal to the module system implementation.

 <!-- TODO: when markdown migration is complete, make _module docs visible again and reference _module docs.
 Maybe move those docs into this chapter? -->